An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Related Works and Summary of the Contributions

-Most of the progress in solving Problem~\eqref{eq:original-pb}, \emph{with $b=0$}, at an accelerated or (nearly) optimal rate have been made recently in the particular case of decentralized optimization~\cite{li2020decentralized,li2020optimal,ye2020multi,arjevani2020ideal,scaman2017optimal,kov20,dvi21,gorbunov2019optimal}.
-In this case, $\mL$ is typically the square root of a gossip matrix, \textit{i.e.} a symmetric positive semidefinite matrix supported by a graph, whose kernel is the consensus space.
-In particular, optimal decentralized algorithms have been proposed using acceleration techniques~\cite{nes04,allen2017katyusha,auzinger2011iterative,arioli2014chebyshev} in~\cite{kov20}, and, in a more general stochastic case, in~\cite{li2020optimal}.
-Our approach can be seen as an extension of~\cite{kov20}, which is not straightforward due to the presence of the right hand side $b$\footnote{We do not assume the knowledge of a solution $x$ to the linear system $\mL x = b$, otherwise one could get back to the case $b = 0$ using a change of variable.}.
+Most of the progress in solving Problem~\eqref{eq:original-pb}, \emph{with $b=0$}, at an accelerated or (nearly) optimal rate have been made recently in the particular case of decentralized optimization~\citep{scaman2017optimal,gorbunov2019optimal,li2020decentralized,li2020optimal,ye2020multi,arjevani2020ideal,kov20,dvi21}.
+In this case, $\mL$ is typically the square root of a gossip matrix, i.e.\ a symmetric positive semidefinite matrix supported by a graph, whose kernel is the consensus space.
+In particular, optimal decentralized algorithms have been proposed using acceleration techniques~\citep{nes04,auzinger2011iterative,allen2017katyusha} in \citep{scaman2017optimal,kov20,li2020optimal}.
+In particular, the algorithm of \citet{scaman2017optimal} relies on the computation of $\nabla F^\ast$, where $F^\ast$ is the Fenchel transform of $F$.
+Since evaluating $\nabla F^\ast$ is equivalent to minimizing $F$, \citet{kov20} proposed an algorithm relying on $\nabla F$ only.
+In Machine Learning applications, `full' gradients are often intractable, therefore \citet{li2020optimal} introduced a method relying on stochastic estimates of $\nabla F$ only.
+Each of these three methods is optimal for the class of algorithms they belong to.
+Our approach can be seen as an extension of~\citep{kov20} to the general setting of linearly constrained minimization, with an arbitrary right hand side $b$.\footnote{We do not assume the knowledge of a solution $\tilde{x}$ to the linear system $\mL x = b$, otherwise one could get back to the case $b = 0$ using a change of variable.
+One could think of solving this linear system approximately as a preprocessing step: the typical Conjugate Gradient Method yields $\hat{x}$ with $\|\mL \hat{x}-b\|^2 \leq \epsilon\|b\|^2$ with $\mathcal{O}(\sqrt{\chi}\log(1/\epsilon))$ complexity, where $\chi=\chi(\mW)$.
+But, assuming for simplicity that $\|\mL\|=1$, to guarantee that $\|\hat{x}-\tilde{x}\|^2\leq \epsilon\|b\|^2$ for some $\tilde{x}$ with $\mL \tilde{x} = b$, using the inequality $ \|\hat{x}-\tilde{x}\|^2\leq \chi\|\mL \hat{x}-b\|^2 $, the complexity becomes $\mathcal{O}(\sqrt{\chi}\log(\chi/\epsilon))$.
+Thus, there is an additional $\log(\chi)$ factor appearing in the complexity, which is not optimal, contrary to the proposed approach. }

-In the case where projecting onto the constraint space $\{x \in \sX :\ \mL x = b\}$ is possible, FISTA~\cite{beck2009fast,dos15} is an optimal algorithm for solving Problem~\eqref{eq:original-pb}.
-FISTA can be seen as Nesterov's acceleration~\cite{nes04} of the classical projected gradient algorithm.
+In the case where projecting onto the constraint space $\{x \in \sX :\ \mL x = b\}$ is possible, FISTA~\citep{beck2009fast,dos15} is an optimal algorithm for solving Problem~\eqref{eq:original-pb}.
+FISTA can be seen as Nesterov's acceleration~\citep{nes04} of the classical projected gradient algorithm.